fluencelabs/docs/docs/build-mvm/glossary.md

 ### Aqua

-Aqua is Fluence’s language for the choreography of distributed [Cloudless Function](#cloudless-function)s and orchestration of local functions.
+Aqua is Fluence’s language, designed especially to program choreography of distributed [Cloudless Function](#cloudless-function)s and orchestration of local functions.
 Aqua describes distributed control flow in developer-friendly terms, and delegates computations to [Compute Function](#compute-function)s on particular [Peer](#Peer)s.
 Aqua follows the [structural typing](https://en.wikipedia.org/wiki/Structural_type_system) paradigm to simplify composition and reuse of different libraries and [Cloudless Functions](#cloudless-function).
 Read more in the [Aqua Book](/docs/aqua-book/introduction.md).